 Such a template is used in the pharmaceutical industry to document everything properly.
 See template

-This General GMP Compliance Checklist can be used during regular site inspections to evaluate overall adherence to manufacturing protocols.
+This general GMP Compliance Checklist can be used to regularly review the production process on site to maintain standards in manufacturing.
 See template